 The third track, “Trick of the Light,” is Bryan’s favorite, which he is most proud of production-wise and lyrically.
 Take it from a person who has heard the entire EP, it is indeed one of his best songs.

 The melody from the latter half of the EP becomes more somber.
 “Little White Lie” is a downbeat song about accepting challenges.
 “Admit Now, Pay Later,” and the final track, “I Threw It All Away,” veer more to country genre.
 It is about falling out of or losing love.

 Bryan confesses that Back To The Middle could have been a full album if it weren’t for the COVID-19 health emergency.
 “It’s been hard.
 There’s no continuity.
 It’s always stop, start.
 We’re at the mercy of the virus,” he says, in terms of the production of the songs.
-“But it also forces creatives to get everything done faster because you don’t know when [the lockdown] is going to come back again.”
+“But it also forces creatives to get everything done faster because you don’t know when is going to come back again.”